CamelCaseCam/GIL/README.md

 # Genetic-Intermediate-Language
-A low-level genetic programming language designed to simplify genetic engineering **This is still early in development, the future of this project is unknown and built versions may be unstable**
+A collection of tools designed to simplify genetic engineering **This is still early in development, the future of this project is unknown and built versions may be unstable**

 Features:
+* Converts a sequence of amino acids to a DNA sequence optimized for the target organism

+Features currently in development:
-* Automatically optimizes codons for target organism
+* Automatically generates RNAi to block specified metabolic pathways in the target organism (80% done)
+* Multiple optimization settings to control which genes get blocked (not started)

 Planned features:
-* Automatically adding promotors to output
 * User-created libraries
-* Importing genes from files

-Possible features (further down the road, if ever):
-* Built-in decompiler

 # How to use it
 ## Option 1: bulding from source